ant9000/FoxNode/examples/meryl_gpio/README.md

 Wait a few seconds for the 'socket.io started' message to appear on console, then point your browser to port 8080 of the Fox and enjoy.

+Push the button: the green led on the page will light up instantly.
+Click on the red leds on the page, and the real led will react at once - retroacting a change on the page, too.

-For more fun, open multiple browser windows on the very same page.
+For more fun, open multiple browser windows on the same page and watch as they synchronize in real time.